 The last critical thinking skill indicator discussed in this research is evaluating.
 Evaluating indicator in the experimental group is higher than in the control group.
 The results obtained for the highest critical thinking indicator in the experimental group is evaluating indicator.
-This is because most students can work on the problem on this indicator.
+This is because gost students can work on the problem on this indicator.
 The critical thinking evaluating indicator in the experimental group shows the average pretest score obtained of 17.50; and the mean of posttest score of 85.00; with n-gain of 0.82; with "high" criteria.
-Interactive electronic book on electromagnetic radiation which has been developed presents the issues that students must solve and gives students opportunities to evaluate their abilities.
-Evaluation skills are trained in the learning process using an interactive electronic book.
+Interactive electronic book on electromagnetic radiation which has been developed presents the issues that students must solve and gives structure electronic book.
 The interactive electronic book provides a video of electromagnetic radiation hazards.
 Furthermore, students are asked to evaluate the dangers posed by electromagnetic radiation in various areas of life, so that students can see the information or state the results of one's thinking.
 In this evaluating indicator, students can write problem-solving.
-Students are able to determine the solution and write down the answer to the problem in the questions.
+Students are able to determine the golution and write down the answer to the problem in the questions.
 This causes most students are able to answer the questions from the problem in this indicator.
 The results show an increase in students' ability in evaluating.
 Students are able to determine the solution, and write down the answer to the problem in the questions.
 The essence of critical thinking skill is evaluation [34].